Easy Vegan Spinach Naan for Toddlers & Families

 My toddler absolutely loves bread — any kind of bread.
 So I made it my mission to sneak a few extra nutrients into the ones he munches on!
 By blending fresh spinach right into the dough, this naan gets a gentle boost of greens while staying soft, fluffy, and delicious.

-Made with simple ingredients like flour, soy yogurt, and fresh spinach, this homemade naan is cooked in a pan and ready in minutes.
-It’s perfect for dipping into curries, scooping up dal, or serving alongside your favourite family meals.
-Or just like my toddler loves it – bite sized pieces on the go.
 I don’t know a lot about toddlers yet as he is my first and we don’t have a lot of friends with children, but do all of them love bread that much?
-Mine is obsessed with it!
-I am serious, there was a while, when we had to hide bread on the table, as when he spotted it, he would refuse to eat anything else and demand the bread.
-No that’s how I was coming up with creating healthy bread, so we wouldn’t have to hide it anymore and eat bread in secret.
-I am curious about your toddlers obsession, let me know in the comments if they are also bread addicts, or if there is any other phase I should be worrying about.
+Mine is obsessed with it.
+There was a while when we had to hide bread on the table, because as soon as he spotted it he would refuse to eat anything else and demand the bread.
+That’s how I started creating healthier breads, so we wouldn’t have to hide them anymore.
+Let me know in the comments if your little one is also a bread addict!

 Why You’ll Love This Recipe

-- Hidden greens for picky eaters – Fresh spinach is blended right into the dough, making this naan a delicious way to add extra nutrients without anyone noticing.
-Perfect for your little one 🙂
+- Hidden greens for picky eaters — Fresh spinach is blended right into the dough, making this naan a delicious way to add extra nutrients without anyone noticing.

 - Simple ingredients you probably already have — No complicated steps or hard-to-find ingredients.
 Just pantry staples and a handful of spinach.